A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Conclusion

-\item We re--derive the amplitude scaling relation including a term for chromospheric activity, \rhk for main--sequence and subgiant stars (\teff $ \in [4900,6800]$ K, \logg $\in [3.3, 4.5]$ dex, and \rhk $\in [-5.8, -4.6]$).
-Compared to the scaling relation from \cite{Huber_2011}, the new scaling relation reduces the offset between expected and observed oscillation amplitudes, from $9.3\pm1.6\%$ to $1.7\pm0.9$\%.
-The scatter in expected amplitude of 9\% as compared to the amplitude uncertainty of 6\% suggests that most of the scatter in the expected amplitudes can be explained by measurement uncertainty.
-The improved fit with the revised scaling relation suggests that activity indicators can be used to predict oscillation amplitudes for future surveys. \item We find seven new detections that are \kepler planet hosts -- KOI 1032, KOI 302 or Kepler--516, KOI 126 or Kepler--469, KOI 94 or Kepler--89, KOI 684, KOI 76, and KOI 2533 or Kepler--1270 -- for which we provide global seismic parameters with detected oscillations.
-We derive planet radii using seismic stellar radii; the mean offset between our planet radii and those from \cite{vaneylen_2018} is 1.4\% using 108 planets. \item In the final catalog, we include previously measured rotation periods for \withprot stars, where 11 have sufficiently high \snr for age determination with detailed modeling.
+\item We re--derive the amplitude scaling relation including a term for chromospheric activity, \rhk for main--sequence and subgiant stars (\teff $ \in [4900,6500]$ K, \logg $\in [3.5, 4.5]$ dex, and \rhk $\in [-5.4, -4.9]$).
+Compared to the scaling relation from \cite{Huber_2011}, the new scaling relation slightly reduces the offset between expected and observed oscillation amplitudes, and is statistically preferred when using a photometric temperature scale.
+The scatter in expected amplitude of $8-9\%$ as compared to the amplitude uncertainty of 11\% suggests that most, if not all, of the scatter in the expected amplitudes can be explained by measurement uncertainty.
+The revised scaling relation suggests that activity indicators can be used to predict oscillation amplitudes for future surveys. \item We find seven new detections that are \kepler planet hosts -- KOI 1032, KOI 302 or Kepler--516, KOI 126 or Kepler--469, KOI 94 or Kepler--89, KOI 684, KOI 76, and KOI 2533 or Kepler--1270 -- for which we provide global seismic parameters with detected oscillations.
+We derive planet radii using seismic stellar radii; the mean offset between our planet radii and those from \cite{vaneylen_2018} is $1.4\pm0.4\%$. \item In the final catalog, we include previously measured rotation periods for \withprot stars, where 11 have sufficiently high \snr for age determination with detailed modeling.
 We also provide global asteroseismic measurements for \planets planet hosts. \end{enumerate}